Chicago Teachers Union: Origins and founding

 The CTU was preceded, in part, by the Chicago Teachers Federation (CTF), an organization of women elementary school teachers founded in 1897.

 By the 1930s, Chicago teachers had formed several other different unions, some of which were still segregated by gender.
-Unrest in the early 1930s served to unite these groups, which previously had difficulty cooperating.
+Unrest in the early 1930s united these groups, which had previously struggled to cooperate.
 The Chicago Teachers Federation played an active role in the American Federation of Teachers (AFT) and retained their status as Local 1.
 In 1937, Local 1 battled New York's Local 5 over whether the AFT would remain in the American Federation of Labor (AFL) or join the newer and more inclusive Congress of Industrial Organizations (CIO).
 (New York's Local 5 was at that time the Teachers' Union, which was soon expelled from the AFT after accusations of communism, and replaced by the more moderate United Federation of Teachers.)
 Soon after the convention (which decided to stay in the AFL), the Chicago Teachers Union was officially chartered by the AFT as an amalgamation of Chicago's multiple teacher unions in Chicago.
 At this point about 3,500 teachers were members of the new Local.
 The Chicago Teachers Union was formally established as a merger of the Men's Teachers Union, Federation of Women High School Teachers, Elementary Teachers Union, and Playground Teachers Union at a meeting held at the Chicago Civic Opera House, immediately receiving its charter as Local 1 of the AFT.
-By September 1938, it was the largest teachers union in the U.S., with over 8,500 members.
+By September 1938, it was the largest teachers union in the US, with over 8,500 members.
 The CTF, still under the leadership of its longtime head Margaret Haley, remained separate for some years, based on concerns that the CTU would disproportionately represent the interests of males and high school teachers.

 Before collective bargaining: 1937–1967

 When the CTU formed, teachers had become disillusioned about their status as a special class of workers.
-Some elementary school teachers were paid less than janitors, and more teachers came to agree that they experienced discrimination because they were female.
-(Meanwhile, male teachers felt shortchanged and emasculated.)
+Many teachers believed they faced discrimination because they were female.
+At the same time, some male teachers felt undervalued.
 Teachers also resented the constantly increasing bureaucratic control over their classrooms.